Corporate Vulnerability Index

 The tail CVI is the top 5th percentile of the individual PDs in a group.
 It can also be interpreted as the conditional median of the 10th percentile tail.
 It focuses on the riskiness of the most vulnerable firms in a group.

-The CVI is right now available for 25 groups.
-It is updated on a daily basis.
-Besides the CRI website, it can also be accessed through Bloomberg (ticker: CRII) and CBonds.
+Besides the CRI website, CVI can also be accessed through Bloomberg (ticker: CRII) and CBonds.